 Skin Related Problems/Rashes

 If you are having problems with your skin—like itchiness, bumps, swollen areas or rashes—then you might be suffering from allergies and not even realize it.
 The following are some of the most common skin allergy symptoms, diagnoses, and testing methods.
-Should you be experiencing any of these chronic skin problems, contact The Allergy and Asthma Center of Corpus Christi right away.
-We’re your local allergy experts and we can help relieve your annoying symptoms.
+Should you be experiencing any of these chronic skin problems, contact us, we’re your local allergy experts and we can help relieve your annoying symptoms.

 Itchy skin happens to all of us from time to time.
 Skin dries out sometimes and causes itching.
 For many of us, using a moisturizing soap or applying a little lotion can solve the problem.
 If your itchy skin isn’t going away with normal treatment methods and has lasted for a long time, you may need further evaluation.
 Often, chronically itchy skin can be the result of an allergic reaction.
 Visit us for a comprehensive evaluation to identify what is going on with your skin and develop a plan to help you get rid of the annoying itch.